ryane/ryaneschinger.com/content/articles/kubernetes-replication-controllers-vs-deployments.md

 replicationcontroller "k8s-deployment-demo-controller-v1" rolling updated to "k8s-deployment-demo-controller-v2"
 {{< /highlight >}}

-That's it.
-Now, 4 instances of version 0.2 of our application is running in our cluster.
+That's it!
+Now 4 instances of version 0.2 of our application are running in our cluster.
 The upgrade process completed without any interruption of service to the consumers of the application.
 This is a powerful capability.

 However, there are some drawbacks to this approach.
-As mentioned above, to perform the update, it is necessary to create a new Replication Controller with a new name.
+As mentioned above, to perform the update it is necessary to create a new Replication Controller with a new name.
 If you store your Kubernetes manifests in source control, you need to bounce between at least two manifests to coordinate between releases.
 Also, the rolling update occurs on the client side via `kubectl`.
 This means the rolling update is more vulnerable to network interruptions.
 Also, rolling back is not as simple as it could be.
 Rollbacks require running another rolling update back to another Replication Controller with the previous configuration.
 And, finally, there is no audit trail with this approach &mdash; the deployment history is not tracked anywhere within Kubernetes.

 {{% note %}}
 There is a bit of a shortcut if you are running a single container pod